 Kathy Sdao - Cincinnati 2016 Are you new to clicker training?
 Or are you using it, but are confused by the terminology and the reasons behind what we do?
 Here's...

 Lindsay Wood - Cincinnati 2016 Most of us recognize that word choice is important.
 Words can exacerbate a difficult situation or bring peace to the situation if handled with care....

-Eva Bertilsson, Emelie Johnson-Vegh and Peggy Hogan - Cincinnati 2016 As positive reinforcement trainers, we work hard at building relationships and creating partnerships with our animals.
-But there can be...
+Eva Bertilsson, Emelie Johnson Vegh and Peggy Hogan - Cincinnati 2016 As positive reinforcement trainers, we work hard at building relationships and creating partnerships with our animals.
+But there can...